storybookjs/marko/docs/configure/integration.md

 #### Default configuration

-By default, Storybooks webpack configuration will allow you to:
+By default, Storybook's webpack configuration will allow you to:

 - Import Images and other static files